LoaiMB/Smart_Attendance/README.md

 - **Inference**: Inference script for real-time attendance tracking using the trained model.
 - **Attendance with GUI**: Utilize the `attendance_gui.py` script to display live attendance tracking with a simple GUI.

+## Installation

+1. Clone this repository: `git clone https://github.com/LoaiMB/Smart_Attendance.git`
+2. Navigate to the project directory: `cd face-smart-attendance`
+3. Install the required dependencies: `pip install -r requirements.txt`

+## Usage

+1. Follow the steps in the [Data Collection](#data-collection) section to collect training data.
+2. Run the [Model Training](#model-training) script to train the Facenet model.
+3. Execute the [Inference](#inference) script to perform real-time attendance tracking.
+4. To use the GUI attendance tracking, run the `attendance_gui.py` script.
 ## Getting Started

 ### Data Collection